davidarico/dungeon-crawler-chris/README.md

 	9. Rings (Maybe WoW rules of having 2)
 	Then every other item is just in the regular item pool (your toasters, torches, food, potions, etc)
 - [ ] Add Visual Indication for Armor Slots (WoW Character Pane Inspiration)
+- [ ] Stream Database Changes so the DM sees Player Sheet Changes and Vice Versa